LAN255 - Outboard motor Vevor - Free user manual and instructions

 GENERAL MAINTENANCE

-After every use, the entire motor should be rinsed with freshwater, then windown with a cloth dampened with an aqueous based silicone spray.
-Do not water into the ventilation openings in the head of the motor.
+- After every use, the entire motor should be rinsed with freshwater, then wiped down with a cloth dampened with an aqueous based silicone spray.
+Do not spray water into the ventilation openings in the head of the motor.

-The propeller must be inspected and cleaned of weeds and fishing line after every use.
-Fishing line and weeds can get behind the prop, damage the sea allow water to enter the motor.
+- The propeller must be inspected and cleaned of weeds and fishing line after every use.
+Fishing line and weeds can get behind the prop, damage the seal, and allow water to enter the motor.

-To prevent accidental damage during transportation or storage, disconnect the battery whenever the motor is off of the water.
-For prolonged storage, lightly all metal parts with an aqueous based silicone spray.
+- To prevent accidental damage during transportation or storage, disconnect the battery whenever the motor is off of the water.
+For prolonged storage, lightly coat all metal parts with an aqueous based silicone spray.

-For maximum battery life, recharge the battery(s) as soon as possible after
+- For maximum battery life, recharge the battery(s) as soon as possible after use.

 For maximum motor performance, restore battery to full charge prior to use.

-- Keep battery terminals clean with fine sandpaper or emery cloth (flooded le acid only).
+- Keep battery terminals clean with fine sandpaper or emery cloth (flooded lead acid only).

 - The propeller is designed to provide optimum operation with very high efficiency.
-To maintain this top performance, the leading edge of the blades is be kept smooth.
-If they are rough or nicked from use, restore to smooth by with fine sandpaper.
+To maintain this top performance, the leading edge of the blades should be kept smooth.
+If they are rough or nicked from use, restore to smooth by sanding with fine sandpaper.

 TROUBLESHOOTING